sanoodles/ring/docs/core-components.md

 ## Pages

-Once the Core Components are defined.
-The next step is to build the pages combining the Core Components as building blocks.
+Once the Core Components are defined, the next step is to build the pages combining the Core Components as building blocks.

 There are 2 categories of pages defined in the CMS: Content Pages and Custom Pages.